csuermann/virtual-smart-home/readme.md

 1. In the Alexa Developer Console click on 'Smart Home' in the side menu
 1. Paste the value of the FunctionArn (from step 22) as 'Default Endpoint' as well as for 'Europe / India'
 1. Click Save
+1. To run your backend without limitations, navigate to your DynamoDB https://eu-west-1.console.aws.amazon.com/dynamodbv2/home?region=eu-west-1#item-explorer?table=VSH&maximize=true
+   1. Open and edit the Item with SK 'TOKEN'
+   1. Add a new attribute 'plan' from type 'string' with the value 'pro'
+   1. Save changes
 1. Your own backend should now be set up!
 Congratulations!

 ## Configuring Node-RED